FrissBee/web-components-parent-child-communication-example/README.md

 The CSS was mainly implemented with Bootstrap 5 and should not play a special role in this repo (e.g. not responsive).

 [A preview is available here.](https://web-components.frissbee.de/)

+### Note:

+For the Syntax Highlight, Emmet, IntelliSense support for HTML/CSS in ES6 template strings, the Visual Studio Code Extantion [Inline HTML](https://marketplace.visualstudio.com/items?itemName=pushqrdx.inline-html) was used.
+It is not necessary to use this extention, but it is very helpful. 😊